JetBrains/amper/docs/src/user-guide/plugins/topics/structure.md

 ---
-description: Learn everything about the structure of Amper plugin modules and how to use them in your project.
+description: Learn everything about the structure of Kargo plugin modules and how to use them in your project.
 ---
 # Plugin structure

-A plugin is a standard Amper module with the `jvm/amper-plugin` product type.
+A plugin is a standard Kargo module with the `jvm/amper-plugin` product type.
 It has a regular `module.yaml` build file with an additional [`pluginInfo` section](../../../reference/module.md#plugininfo).

 In addition, a plugin has a `plugin.yaml` file, where [tasks](tasks.md) are registered and configured.